Look Before You Leap: An Exploratory Study of Uncertainty Measurement for Large Language Models

-{ \textbf{Influence of Distance Functions.}} Different from the results on NLP tasks, the cosine distance between code embeddings under-perform significantly in comparison with the task-specific distance function, CodeBLEU. {Task-specific metric prevails in 20 out of 23 cases for the TOP-3 results. }
+{ \textbf{Influence of Distance Functions.}} Different from the results on NLP tasks, the cosine distance between code embeddings under-performs significantly in comparison with the task-specific distance function, CodeBLEU. \responseline{Task-specific metric prevails in 14 out of 24 cases for the TOP-3 results. }

-\begin{tcbfinding} \responseline{\textbf{Finding~\thetcbcounter}: Distance function can play an important role in uncertainty estimation as indicated by the result difference between domains of NLP and code.
-A more carefully designed distance function that suits downstream tasks could potentially enhance the risk assessment effectiveness.} \end{tcbfinding}
+\begin{tcbfinding} {\textbf{Finding~\thetcbcounter}: The distance function can play an important role in uncertainty estimation as indicated by the result difference between domains of NLP and code.
+A more carefully designed distance function that suits downstream tasks could potentially enhance the effectiveness of risk assessment.} \end{tcbfinding}

-{ \textbf{Influence of Models.}} {Among all models, GPT-3.5 is the most challenging model to assess code quality using uncertainty estimation.
-The best AUC score is 0.667 on the HumanEval dataset and 0.628 on the MBPP dataset.
-Both of them are below 0.7.
-According to the violin plots in Figure~\ref{fig:evaluation:code}, GPT-3.5 performs best, and all the code it generates is syntactically correct, with a significant amount of code passing at least one test case.
-Identifying errors in such ``partially correct'' code poses a greater challenge.
-This aligns with our previous finding in NLP tasks. }